bosterho/Timeline-Looper/README.md

 Most loopers trap your audio inside a plugin.
 This one puts it on the timeline.

-Design your loop architecture ahead of time — red clips record, green clips play back — then hit play and perform.
-As the playhead moves, your loops land in the arrange view as real audio items.
-Edit them, rearrange them, build on them.
-Perform the same template twice and get two different results.
+Place red clips to record and green clips to play back.
+Hit play, and as the playhead moves through them, the recordings land in the arrange view as real audio items so you can edit and arrange them afterward.
+There's a lot more to it, but the best way to find out is to try it 😉

-Inspired by how [Bink Beats](https://www.youtube.com/watch?v=3bR2ASmxrik) uses Ableton: the structure is decided in advance so you can focus entirely on playing.

 ## Install